namra98/azure-migrate-explore/CONTRIBUTING.md

-# Contributing to Azure Migrate Export
+# Contributing to Azure Migrate Explore
-This repository contains the Azure Migrate Export utility package that uses Azure Migrate's discovery and assessment information from and already deployed Azure Migrate project to generate a cohesive presentation for executives.
+This repository contains the Azure Migrate Explore utility package that uses Azure Migrate's discovery and assessment information from and already deployed Azure Migrate project to generate a cohesive presentation for executives.

 ## Basics